pasqualerossi/42-School-Exam-Rank-04/README.md

 $>

 Hints:
-Don't forget to pass the environment variable to execve
+- Don't forget to pass the environment variable to execve

-Hints:
-Do not leak file descriptors!
+- Do not leak file descriptors!